acli/new_clock/README.md

 Status
 ------
-As of 2023, only carillon mode¹ with pre-generated synthesized audio files² is guaranteed to work, and the only melody guaranteed to work is a modified version of the new Whittington chimes³ (composed by Charles Villiers Stanford in 1905, as transcribed by Starmers, 1907, p.
+As of 2024, only carillon mode¹ with pre-generated synthesized audio files² is guaranteed to work, and the only two melodies guaranteed to work is the 8-bell Whittington chimes and a modified version of the new (11-bell) Whittington chimes³ (composed by Charles Villiers Stanford in 1905, as transcribed by Starmers, 1907, p.
 5);
 this is my own setup, so if any showstopping bugs show up I’ll have to fix them.

 In earlier versions of the code, quarter chimes and hourly strikes are separate events;